yukiito/yukiito.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor of Economics Department at Indiana University, Bloomington.
+I am an Assistant Professor of Economics at Indiana University, Bloomington.
 <br clear="right"/>
 <br> My research interests lie in industrial organization, with a focus on auctions, healthcare markets, and financial markets.
 <br>